59 Red Flowers: Complete List With Names and Pictures

 Dahlia

 Dahlias are gorgeous flowers that bloom in a myriad of colors, including shades of red.
 They have many layers of luxurious petals and will be great in virtually any garden you plant them in.
-They are great as late-season bloomers and will give you lots of color and interest from midsummer up until the first frost of the year.
-Dahlias are a favorite in flower arrangements and will make fantastic cut flowers, perfect for brightening up the home in the colder months of the year.

 Daylily

 Daylilies are absolutely stunning plants that grow as perennials without much effort at all.
 Their vibrant colors add lots of visual interest to any garden and come in a variety of hues, including red.
-They are great for novice gardeners as they require very little care.
-They bloom from 24 to 36 hours per flower but will self-seed and give you lots of dramatic blossoms to enjoy.
-Daylilies bloom from spring to late summer.

 Dianthus

-Dianthus is a sweet, charming flower that will look great in less formal beds.
-They come in an array of colors, including red; try planting different colors of dianthus for a real show-stopper!
-Dianthus is easy to grow and can thrive in many different conditions that would otherwise be inhospitable.
+Dianthus is easy to grow and can thrive in many different conditions.
 They are a great flower for beginner gardeners as well as more seasoned gardeners who enjoy their delicate blooms.
 They grow anywhere from 6 to 36 inches tall and spread around 6 to 24 inches wide.

 Freesia

 While growing, give your freesias enough water to keep their soil moist, but do not overwater!
 Once well-established, they will only need watering around once a week.
-Freesias are happiest when grown in USDA zones 9 through 10.
+Freesias are happiest when grown in USDA zones 9 and 10.

 Gaillardia

 Gaillardias bloom best when given full sun.
 Partial shade in hotter climates is fine too, but they will really flower most proficiently when given ample time to soak up sunlight.
-You won’t really need special soil for gaillardias, as long as the kind you choose isn’t rich in clay, as this can damage or kill the plant.
-The only other thing to keep in mind when choosing soil for your gaillardias is to keep it well-draining to prevent rot.
-When well-established, these flowers can be very resistant to drought.
-Gaillardias grow best in USDA zones 3 through 10.
+You won’t need special soil for gaillardias, as long as the kind you choose isn’t rich in clay.

 Geranium

 Geraniums are a great plant to have in your garden, particularly because they come in a wide variety of shapes, sizes, and colors.
-You will find red among the geraniums quite often, and this often makes for a captivating display, despite them growing fairly low to the ground.
-They are great for filling up bare spots of your garden that need the extra color; they’re also good for ground cover.
-There’s a geranium to suit every need your garden may have, so do your research and pick one that’s best for you!
+You will find red among the geraniums quite often.
+This often makes for a captivating display, despite them growing fairly low to the ground.

 Gerbera Daisy